Fishest/prototype/README.md

 grids.
 I also wanted to make sure that I designed all the peices in such a way that they could be easily extended in the future when the need arose.

-The code based is broke down into several smaller components that are designed to work with each other to implement the functionality.
-The clas that is responsible for all the processing of the input files is the FileParser.
-The FileParser uses a system of finite states machines and a custom tokenizer to succesifully parse the given files.
+The code base is broke down into several smaller components that are designed to work with each other to implement the functionality.
+The class that is responsible for all the processing of the input files is the FileParser.
+The FileParser uses a system of finite state machines and a custom tokenizer to successfully parse the given files.
 The custom tokenizer is able to pull content from a file while ignoring any extra white space as well as commented lines.
 Thus, the overall parsing of the function is made much simpler as the majority of the code won't ever see any whitespace